FYSETC/FYSETC-S6/README.md

 ### 5. Jumper for 5V

 S6 **V2.0** version adds 5V selection jumper.
 You can choose 5V from USB or DC circuit.

+Know issue: With 5V USB jumper selected, 24V applied, USB cable disconnected, the heater FETs will turn on.
+So we recommend you to choose 5v from DC5V.

 ![S6跳线-5V](images/S6跳线-5V.png)